zkcilef/juice-shop-ghas-workshop/_labs/lab1.md

 ### Exercise 2.3: Enable Secret Scanning

 1. If it's not already enabled, click on the **Enable** button to enable Secret Scanning.
-2. Check the box to **Use AI detection to find additional secrets (beta)**.
+2. Check the box to **Scan for generic secrets**.
 This feature uses AI to find secrets/passwords that may be in your code that don't correspond to a known provider pattern.
 3. Click the **Enable** button next to the **Validity checks** setting.
 This feature checks if the secret is still valid for [specific partners](https://docs.github.com/en/enterprise-cloud@latest/code-security/secret-scanning/introduction/supported-secret-scanning-patterns#high-confidence-patterns), such as AWS and, of course, GitHub.
 As an example, you can use this feature to check if a GitHub personal access token found in the repo is still valid and needs to be revoked.
 4. Click the **Enable** button next to the **Non-provider patterns** setting.
 This scans for patterns that don't correspond to partners but still have a common syntax, such as a MySQL or MongoDB connection string.
 5. Click the **Enable** button next to the "Push protection" setting.
 This feature will block pushes that contain high-precision secrets.
 You can use this [chart](https://docs.github.com/en/enterprise-cloud@latest/code-security/secret-scanning/introduction/supported-secret-scanning-patterns#supported-secrets) to determine which types of secrets would be blocked with secret scanning push protection enabled.